iDigitalFlame/ThunderStorm/docs/Quickstart.md

 ### Building Dependencies

-Now, if you're building, you will need the above dependencies and the following additional ones
+Now, if you're building Bolt, you will need the above dependencies and the following additional ones

 - Golang